History of the University of Notre Dame: Hesburgh era: 1952–1987

-Rev. Theodore Hesburgh, C.S.C., (born 1917) served as president for 35 years (1952–87) of dramatic transformations.
-In that time the annual operating budget rose by a factor of 18 from $9.7 million to $176.6 million, and the endowment by a factor of 40 from $9 million to $350 million, and research funding by a factor of 20 from $735,000 to $15 million.
+Rev. Theodore Hesburgh, C.S.C. (born 1917) served as president for 35 years (1952–87) of dramatic transformations.
+In that time, the annual operating budget rose by a factor of 18 from $9.7 million to $176.6 million, and the endowment by a factor of 40 from $9 million to $350 million, and research funding by a factor of 20 from $735,000 to $15 million.
 Enrollment nearly doubled from 4,979 to 9,600, faculty more than doubled 389 to 950, and degrees awarded annually doubled from 1,212 to 2,500.

-On October 18, 1963 Martin Luther King Jr. spoke at the Stepan Center, in an event organized the South Bend Citizens’ Civic Planning Committee as a fundraiser for the Southern Christian Leadership Conference.
+On October 18, 1963, Martin Luther King Jr. spoke at the Stepan Center, in an event organized by the South Bend Citizens’ Civic Planning Committee as a fundraiser for the Southern Christian Leadership Conference.
 King spoke about the problems of segregation, discrimination, and the civil right movement.
-The event, arranged by Hesburgh, was at the venue's s capacity and attracted a racially mixed crowd estimated at 3,000 to 3,500 people.
+The event, arranged by Hesburgh, was at the venue's capacity and attracted a racially mixed crowd estimated at 3,000 to 3,500 people.

 Coeducation

-In the mid-1960s Notre Dame and Saint Mary's College developed a co-exchange program whereby several hundred students took classes not offered at their home institution, an arrangement that added undergraduate women to a campus that already had a few women in the graduate schools.
+In the mid-1960s, Notre Dame and Saint Mary's College developed a co-exchange program whereby several hundred students took classes not offered at their home institution, an arrangement that added undergraduate women to a campus that already had a few women in the graduate schools.
 "In American college education," explained Rev. Charles E. Sheedy, C.S.C., Notre Dame's Dean of Arts and Letters, "certain features formerly considered advantageous and enviable are now seen as anachronistic and out of place....
 In this environment of diversity, the integration of the sexes is a normal and expected aspect, replacing separatism."
 Reverend Thomas Blantz, C.S.C., Notre Dame's Vice President of Student Affairs, added that coeducation "opened up a whole other pool of very bright students."
 Two of the male residence halls were converted for the newly admitted female students that first year, while two others were converted for the next school year.
 The first female student, a transfer from St. Mary's College, graduated in 1972 with a bachelor's degree in marketing.